ibm-cloud-docs/cloud-object-storage/basics/upload.md

 {: shortdesc}

 Depending on how you want to use your storage, there are different ways to get data into the system.
 A data scientist has a few large files that are used for analytics, a systems administrator needs to keep database backups synchronized with local files, and a developer is writing software that needs to read and write millions of files.
 Each of these scenarios is best served by different methods of data ingest.

+Some applications may wish to restrict a user or Service ID to only uploading data, without any access to reading data in a bucket.
+This is possible through the Object Writer [IAM role](/docs/cloud-object-storage?topic=cloud-object-storage-iam).
+{:tip}

 ## Using the console
 {: #upload-console}